khoanguyen-devplus/test-repo/README.md

 My name is Khoa :D
 my name's thuy vui
 we are laughnlearn!!!
-try working hard and be the best guy. you will be the worst unless you don't make it. haha
+try working hard and be the best guy. you will be the worst unless you don't make it. haha we are laugh n learn include khoa, nhut, son and vui